Per-example gradients: a new frontier for understanding and improving optimizers: Introduction

 \section{Introduction}

-The success of modern machine learning would not be possible without efficient methods of computing gradients of loss functions through neural networks, primarily through the invention of reverse-mode automatic differentiation (AD) \citep{linnainmaa1970representation}.
+The success of modern machine learning was enabled by efficient methods of computing gradients of loss functions through neural networks, primarily through the invention of reverse-mode automatic differentiation (AD) \citep{linnainmaa1970representation}.
 With the advent of accelerators like GPUs, practitioners are now able to approximate the expected gradients of a model's loss function on a dataset by averaging gradients on large batches of data.
 This has allowed model and data complexity to grow rapidly while maintaining tractability of training algorithms \citep{hoffmann2022training}.

-A key feature of reverse-mode AD is that it never stores the gradients of individual elements of a batch.
-This increases the memory efficiency of the process, but makes it impossible to answer questions about the distribution of per-example gradients, or allow for optimizers to depend on higher order moments of the gradient distribution.
-This leaves a vast part of training algorithm design space inaccessible for researchers, particularly if they want to work at large scales.

-Access to per-example gradient covariance statistics is useful for understanding deep learning; this information can be used to predict quantitative properties of loss trajectories at scale \citep{yin2018gradient, qiu2025scaling}.
+In recent years, there has been growing interest in accessing and using more complex information about the gradient distribution.
+For example, per-example gradient covariance statistics is useful for understanding deep learning; this information can be used to predict quantitative properties of loss trajectories at scale \citep{yin2018gradient, mccandlish2018empirical, liu2020understanding, faghri2020study, gray2024normalization, qiu2025scaling}.
 There is practical interest in per-example gradient transformations as well.
 There is some evidence that optimizers which have access to per-example gradients can have better stability and predictability than typical optimizers \citep{wang2024batch}.
-The growing interest for distributed optimizers like DiLoCo~\citep{douillard2023diloco} calls for studying how optimizers may benefit from aggregating more than just the gradients~\citep{zhang2023adam}.
-This has led to attempts to efficiently compute per-example gradient norms \citep{kong2023unified, bu2023differentially}, to come up with ways to modify AD more generally to compute higher order moments of gradient distributions \citep{dangel2019backpack}, or to develop AD frameworks capable of leveraging broadcast and reduce sum operations at any scale~\citep{rush2024drjax}.
+The growing interest in distributed optimizers like DiLoCo~\citep{douillard2023diloco} calls for study of optimizers that operate beyond just batch-averaged gradients~\citep{zhang2023adam}.

+However, a key feature of reverse-mode AD is that it never stores the gradients of individual elements of a batch.
+This increases the memory efficiency of the process, but makes it impossible to answer questions about the distribution of per-example gradients, or allow for optimizers to depend on higher order moments of the gradient distribution.
+This leaves a vast part of training algorithm design space inaccessible for researchers, especially at large scales.
+There have been attempts to efficiently compute statistics per-example gradient norms \citep{kong2023unified, bu2023differentially}, and to come up with ways to modify AD more generally to compute higher order moments of gradient distributions \citep{dangel2019backpack, schneider2021cockpit}, but general development remains difficult.